 If you would like to book a massage at home please contact me on 07713 250352 or email david@massageinyork.co.uk.
 Includes sports massage, deep tissue massage and Swedish massage.
 For more information on booking click here

-Massage history traces back over 5,000 years to ancient India, and practitioners developed Swedish massages in the 1850s.
+While massage history traces back over 5,000 years to ancient India, the specific Swedish system was developed by practitioners in the 1850s.
 They were intended to improve circulation, ease muscle tension, improve flexibility and help the body to get rid of waste products.
 There is a variety of different strokes involved, but exactly which are used depends on what you and whoever is giving the massage agree is necessary.

 What Is A Swedish Massage Like